Bachelor of Arts in Christian Studies - Biblical Studies Degree

 - Postsecondary philosophy and religion teacher

-In addition to a having a fulfilling, faith-based career, clergy leaders saw a median annual wage of $51,940 in May 2020, according to the U.S. Bureau of Labor Statistics.1
+In addition, clergy saw a median annual wage of $58,920 in May 2023, according to the U.S. Bureau of Labor Statistics.1

-Some graduates of the on-campus and online biblical studies degree may choose to bring the Christian perspective to other career paths, such as by becoming social workers or family therapists.
+Graduates with a biblical studies focus may choose to bring the Christian perspective to other career paths, such as by becoming social workers or family therapists.
 Some jobs may require additional academic qualifications, which may include certification or licensure.
-Upon graduating with a BA in Christian Studies with an Emphasis in Biblical Studies, some future Christian leaders may elect to delve more deeply into Christian doctrine by applying to the Grand Canyon Theological Seminary.
+Future Christian leaders may elect to delve more deeply into Christian doctrine by applying to the Grand Canyon Theological Seminary.

-1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics, Clergy as of May 2020.
-Due to COVID-19, data from 2020 may be atypical compared to prior years.
+1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics, Clergy as of May 2023, retrieved on April 24, 2024.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
 BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as clergy.
 It does not reflect workers’ earnings in one city or region of the country.
 It also does not reflect a typical entry-level salary.
 The median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 You may also wish to compare median salaries if you are considering more than one career path.
+Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.

 General Education Requirements